House proposes new reporting for city commissioners

 City commissioners in more than half the 400 cities in the state may soon have to provide residents much more financial information before they run and after they are elected.
 Commissioners in cities with budgets of more than 5 million annually will be subject to greater reporting requirements.

-Tampa’s annual budget is 906 million, In Jacksonville, it’s 1.1 billion, and in Ft.
+Tampa’s annual budget is 906 million, In Pensacola, its 217 million, and in Ft.
 Myers it’s

 334 million, yet none of the commissioners who build and vote on those budgets file as complete a financial disclosure form as required of the mayors in each of the cities.